Wednesday, November 6, 2024

 never lives again.

-The past, is but a fading mirage,
+The past a fading mirage,

 a lifeless icon offering nothing but the semblance